 Blue Sky Airways is approved by the Civil Aviation Safety Authority (CASA) to conduct initial and recurrent training in the Cessna C208 Caravan, including the initial Gas Turbine Engine (GTE) endorsement.
 We also provide initial Tailwheel Undercarriage (TWU) endorsements in our Piper Cub, and type checkouts and familiarisation training in the DeHavilland DHC-2 Beaver fitted with tundra tyres.
+In addition we can provide General Competency training in various multi-engine types such as the PA31 Chieftain and PA30 Twin Comanche.

 Cessna Caravan Training